 We walk upstairs together, and Robby takes out another joint.
 I’m soon as high as the others.

 About three o’clock I hear steps running up the stairs.
 Figuring it’s just another stoner, I don’t look up to see who comes in.

 “What are you doing, Tim?”
 Scott’s familiar voice rings out.

 “I came to see how you are, before practice.”
 Noticing what we were doing, ” I can’t believe you’re a stoner.”

 “At least you’re walking okay.
 Why aren’t you at the pool?”

 I don’t know what to say.
 My perpetual slouch makes it necessary to look up at him.
 All I see is arrogance in his expression.
 When I don’t answer, he starts giving me a lecture on drugs.
 I cut him off.

 “You’ll never understand, Scott.
-I try to be like you guys, but you never accept me.”
+I tried to be like you guys, but you never accepted me.”

 ”What are you saying, that all that time last spring and summer when you taught me to believe in myself, it’s all a lie?”

 “That’s just it, Scott.
 It’s all about you.
-You never understand me.”
+You never understood me.”